innovationOUtside/tm129-robotics2020/content/05_Robot_Lab/Section_00_04.md

 # Generate a line chart from the datalog dataframe
 df.plot( x = 'time', y = 'value', color='variable')
 ```
+<font color='red'>JD: The plot above didn't display for me.</font>

 <!-- #region student=true -->
 *How can you use the logged data displayed in the chart above, or otherwise, to work out how wide the black line is?
-What other information, if any, do you need in order to express this as a distance in (simulated) meters?*
+What other information, if any, do you need in order to express this as a distance in (simulated) metres?*

 *Record your observations here.*
 <!-- #endregion -->

 <!-- #region activity=true -->
 ### Answer
-*Click on the arrow in the sidebar to reveal my answer.*
+*Click on the arrow in the sidebar or run this cell to reveal my answer.*
 <!-- #endregion -->

 <!-- #region activity=true -->
-The chart shows the increasing trace from the position sensor and a another trace for the light sensor.
+The chart shows the increasing trace from the position sensor and another trace for the light sensor.
 The light sensor value dips from 100 to 0 as the robot goes over the black line, then back to 100.

 The horizontal x-axis is simulator time.
-If we take the position count reading at the same time the robot detects the black line, and again at the same time the robot crosses back onto the white background, we can subtract the first position value from the second to give use the distance travelled by the robot.
+If we take the position count reading at the same time the robot detects the black line, and again at the same time the robot crosses back onto the white background, then we can subtract the first position value from the second to give use the distance travelled by the robot.

-To convert this to simulated meters, we would need to know what distance is traveled for a motor position increment value of 1.
+To convert this to simulated meters, we would need to know what distance is travelled for a motor position increment value of 1.

 If the position count is an angular measure (for example, degrees of wheel turn), then we could calculate the distance travelled as: